pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

 created from the commit **2** in the `training-data` repository and the commit **1** in the `parameters` repository.

-Pachyderm provides the `flush commit` command that enables you to track provenance downstream.
+Also, Pachyderm provides the `flush commit` command that enables you to track provenance downstream.
 That means that you can learn in which output a certain commit has resulted.